brinux/CommandLineConfigurationProvider/README.md

 	})
 	.ConfigureServices((context, services) =>
 	{
-		// Since the class containing the method will be instantiated via Dependency Injected, it is required to register it services.AddScoped<IExecutor, Executor>();
+		// As stated above, ver-handlers must be registered with D.I. services.AddScoped<IRunVerb, RunVerb>();

-		// This handles the presence of a verb in the provided command line input services.AddCommandLineVerbsHandler();
+		// This handles the presence of a verb in the provided command line input and automatically starts the correct handler services.AddCommandLineVerbsHandler();
 	})
 	.Build()
 	.RunAsync();
 ```
 If a verb is provided in the command line input, the associated method is run.
-Please notice that the calls containing the method gets created via Dependency Injection, and this is why in the example Executor is registered as IExecutor.

 The overall suggested approach is to also leverage IOptions<> to define configuration entities served by Dependency Injection, that are also convenient entities to mark the input properties/option with the required attribute.